trencat/Trencat/CONTRIBUTING.md

 1. Please contact the owners and express your intention to contribute on new module implementations.
 2. Fork the repository on GitHub.
 3. Implement your magic.
-Concrete module's documentation should give you enough information to know how to integrate your implementation with *Trencat* platform.
-If you don't know how to integrate your software with *Trencat*, please contact the owners via a GitHub issue and we'll kindly help you.
+Concrete module's documentation should give you enough information to know how to integrate your implementation with *TrenCAT* platform.
+If you don't know how to integrate your software with *TrenCAT*, please contact the owners via a GitHub issue and we'll kindly help you.
 4. Write native language tests to make sure that your implementation is stable and resilient.
 Make sure your software passes them.
 5. Write accurate and comprehensive documentation with the algorithms that you used.
 Also document your code accurately with language native documentation tools.
 For instance, check native `Godoc <https://blog.golang.org/godoc-documenting-go-code>`_ documentation tool for `Golang <https://golang.org/>`_ and `python docstring <https://www.python.org/dev/peps/pep-0257/>`_ for `Python <https://www.python.org/>`_.
 Make sure that your name (either real or fake) appears in documentation to make clear who wrote it.
 5. Send a GitHub Pull Request to the master branch.
 The changes will then be reviewed by the owners and finally accepted and merged.